ultraio/docs-blockchain/docs/tutorials/advanced-guides/how-to-login-to-toolkit-using-anchor-wallet.md

 ![](./images/anchor-authorize-login-pwd.png)

-Once authorized, you will be logged in to the toolkit.
+Once authorized, you will be logged in to the tool kit.
 You can verify this by checking for your account name in the top left corner of your screen.

 ![](./images/toolkit-login-account-name.png)

-You have now successfully logged in to the Ultra Toolkit using Anchor Wallet.
+You have now successfully logged in to the Ultra Tool Kit using Anchor Wallet.

 ## What's next?

-After logging in to the toolkit, you can utilize it to sign transactions with your Anchor Wallet.
+After logging in to the tool kit, you can utilize it to sign transactions with your Anchor Wallet.
 Explore the following tutorials which demonstrate the process with Ultra Wallet.
 However, you can seamlessly adapt these instructions to sign transactions with your Anchor Wallet.

 -   [Tutorial - Token transfer and Uniq purchase transactions](../fundamentals/tutorial-token-transfer-and-nft-purchase.md)